eanorman/AirBnBProject/frontend/README.md

 6. Once in the project directory, change directory to the folder labeled 'frontend'
 7. Type 'npm start' and enjoy!

-## Technical implementation details
-I really had to think about how to implement the edit a spot function.
-The edit a spot page autofills all of the current spot information, so I needed to pull the current spot information from the backend API.
-I also needed to be able to update the spot pictures when editing the spot.
-The application will automatically delete all previously posted pictures and save the current pictures that the user has entered.

 ## Screenshots

 ### Landing Page